edwardzhu/git-mirror/README.md

     ...
     ````
 - `<your repos>` is the root path to store the repositories.
 Each repository is cloned to the folder, `<repo name>.git`.
+- `PROXY` is an optional parameter, which allows you to set the proxy for the git.